dave/wildernessprime/content/expeditions/great-himalaya-trail/trail-notes-no-maps.en.md

 ## Leg 77: Bimtang to Dharapani

-Easy hike along along well maintained trail.
+Easy hike along a well maintained trail.
+Update from Kate (summer 2022): "Bridge at Dharapani is out.
+Have to continue approx 1 km upstream on road for bridge."

 </div>